jplandry-fork/winappCli/README.md

 ## 🔧 Feedback

+- [File an issue, feature request or bug](https://github.com/microsoft/WindowsDevCLI/issues): please ensure that you are not filing a duplicate issue
 - Send feedback to <windowsdevelopertoolkit@microsoft.com>: Do you love this tool?
 Are there features or fixes you want to see?
 Let us know!

-- [File a bug](https://github.com/microsoft/WindowsDevCLI/issues): please ensure that you are not filing a duplicate issue
+We are actively working on improving Node and Python support.
+These features are currently experimental and we are aware of several issues with these app types.

-## 🧪 Windows Identity Tool
+## 🧪 Try the Windows Identity App

-We are also shipping an **experimental** app (GUI) that wraps the CLI and provides an intuitive, drag-and-drop experience with the following features.
-See the docs here: [GUI Documentation](/docs/gui-usage.md)
+This repository also contains an **experimental** app (GUI) that wraps the CLI and provides an intuitive, drag-and-drop experience.
+[See the docs](/docs/gui-usage.md) for more details.

 ## Contributing